4dn-dcic/snovault/docs/source/index.rst

 ========================
-SnoVault JSON-LD Database Framework
+SnoVault
 ========================

-Version 0.1
+Snovault is a JSON-LD Database Framework that serves as the backend for the 4DN Data portal and CGAP.
+Version 0.2

 |Build status|_